 Project R.E.A.C.H.: Project Rural Education Alliance for Community Health is a student-run outreach program that provides education and health information throughout the state.
-In FY23, students participated in eight health education events that served 300 people from Raleigh, Preston, Greenbrier, Boone, Wyoming, and Mingo counties.
+In FY24, students participated in ten health education events that served 320 people from Hampshire, Preston, and Greenbrier, counties.

-CARRS: Community and Rural Rotation Support Program enhances the student's rural rotation experience by engaging and participating in a nonclinical community project in underserved areas of West Virginia.
-CARRS is for WVU health profession students on rural rotations in the following academic programs: Medicine, Dentistry, PharmD, and Physician Assistant.
+Community and Rural Rotation Support: The CARRS program enhances rural rotation experiences of students by engaging them in community projects with community mentors in underserved areas of West Virginia.
+CARRS is open to WVU health profession students on rural rotations from Medicine, Dentistry, PharmD, and Physician Assistant programs.
 Prospective CARRS students must complete an application for review and then be chosen as an award recipient.
-Since beginning the program in Spring 2018 semester, 46 students have completed the program.
+The student requests a community project interest of their choice.
+Students' interest in practicing in a rural community is evaluated after completion of the project.
+Since the beginning of the program in Spring 2018, 48 students have completed the program.

-Newsletter: Provides annual updates on WVU health profession students' educational and outreach activities to nearly 1,000 field faculty across the state.
+Newsletter: Provides annual updates on WVU health profession students' educational and outreach activities, to nearly 1,000 field faculty across the state.